 This is good news for IRA owners that would like to be generous with their funds, while at the same time lowering their overall estate and avoiding taxation on their distribution.
 As a wealth management strategy, the qualified charitable distribution rules could play a pivotal role in your estate moving forward.
 If you can better educate yourself on these rules and regulations, and work alongside a trusted advisor, you can leave a legacy for your family and for your favorite causes that will have an impact well beyond your lifetime.

-What Are the Qualified Charitable Distribution Rules for 2018?
+What Are the Qualified Charitable Distribution Rules in 2023?

-The new qualified charitable distribution (QCD) rules for 2018 can and should play an influential role in how you withdraw funds from your retirement accounts.
-As an example, when you reach the age of 70 ½, you will need to withdraw a required minimum distribution from all of your qualified accounts (the specific amount will be calculated using your age and total account value).
+The new ( QCD) qualified charitable distribution rules in 2023 can and should play an influential role in how you withdraw funds from your retirement accounts.
+As an example, when you reach the age of 73, you will need to withdraw a required minimum distribution from all of your qualified accounts (the specific amount will be calculated using your age and total account value).

 FREE: Learn How We Help America’s Richest Families Create & Preserve Generational Wealth